 Now there’s an image hard to forget.
 And the word itself has such beautiful internal acoustics, Bessemer Bessemer.
 Despite Cheever’s somewhat boring, but forgivable organization of his early stories, “It was…” “There were…” “It did..” he really comes into his own fairly early on, definitely by the time he writes, “The Cure,” in terms of variation and sentence structure.
 Hitting musical notes with abrupt, two word sentences, or opening his prose into paragraph-long sentences, as he does at the end of “The Summer Farmer.”

-It is true of even the best of us that if an observer can catch us boarding a train at the station; if he will mark our faces, stripped by anxiety of their self-possession; if he will appraise our luggage, our clothing, and look out of the window to see who has driven us to the station; if he will listen to the harsh or tender things we say if we are with our families, or notice the way we put our suitcase onto the rack, check the position of our wallet, our key ring, and wipe the sweat off the back of our necks; if he can judge sensibly the self-importance, diffidence, or sadness with which we settle ourselves, he will be given a broader view of our lives than most us would intend.
+It is true of even the best of us that if an observer can catch us boarding a train at the station; if he will mark our faces, stripped by anxiety of their self-possession; if he will appraise our luggage, our clothing, and look out of the window to see who has driven us to the station; if he will listen to the harsh or tender things we say if we are with our families, or notice the way we put our suitcase onto the rack, check the position of our wallet, our key ring, and wipe the sweat off the back of our necks; if he can judge sensibly the self-importance, diffidence, or sadness with which we settle ourselves, he will be given a broader view of our lives than most of us would intend.

 That is the broad view that I see in the positions Cheever’s sentences take.

 Much of the beauty in his writing is in how intently aware it is of what it means to live in a heavily populated metropolis.
 Which brings me to the title story, “The Enormous Radio.”
-Parting with his technical form, let’s observe his leitmotif, culminating in that fantastic tale, which is always sort of in the background of his stories, as atmosphere is, which we come to know through an unspoken, mutual understanding between the writer and the reader.
+Parting with his technical form, let’s observe his leitmotif, culminating in that fantastic tale, which always is sort of in the background of his stories anyway, as atmosphere is, which we come to know through an unspoken, mutual understanding between the writer and the reader.
 You know, like the fact that we’re reading about other people’s lives.
 Eavesdropping on people’s conversations.
 Watching people in their sleep.
-This kind of perverse voyeurism in art predates the analysis that Zizek offers in The Perverts Guide to Cinema, by about sixty years.
+This kind of voyeurism in art predates the analysis that Zizek offers in The Perverts Guide to Cinema, by about sixty years.

 The Westcotts are a rather bland couple–the kind that pass us by on the street and we think, ‘Oh they’re nice,’ but hope to never become–both of whom share an affinity for music.
 One day their radio breaks down, so they get a new one.
-The new radio does something strange though, for it starts to channel noises from the building in which they live, emanating the sounds of the city (heightening that element of living in a city) and pretty soon, it starts transmitting conversations of other households.
+The new radio does something strange though, for it starts to channel noises from the building in which the Westcotts live, emanating the sounds of the city (heightening that element of living in a city) and pretty soon, it starts transmitting conversations of other households.
 The Westcotts get the radio fixed, but Irene ends up regretting that they did, as she yearns to hear what is going on around her.
 All she has left are reports on the weather and the news.
 Music, sure.
 But it is suggested that music is not enough.
 How pale in comparison when the stage of the world has been silenced.
 Cheever seems to mean that we all have a need to hear, to see how others live; and that is not only okay, but vital to us.

 Thus do Cheever and I part ways.
 It is another gray, cold morning in New York.
 The buildings around me feel hollow, full of his characters.
 Some are getting through the day by the thought of getting that Martini in the afternoon.
 Others are listening to Schubert on the radio with catatonic eyes.
 Others are checking their online banking statements.
 Some are planning vacations.
-Nobody smiles.
+Almost nobody smiles.